kbilsted/StatePrinter/doc/AutomatingUnitTesting.md

 * Setup type converters as you want them.
 E.g. do you want strings in the output to be enclosed in `""` or maybe you have attributes on your enum-values that you want to see in the output.
 * Hook up your unit testing framework

-You come a long way with the following code
+You can come a long way with the following code

 ```C#
 static class Create